mvineza/vagrantfiles/README.md

 available IP to create any succeeding VMs.
 The /etc/hosts is updated accordingly for every vm created by using the `vagrant-hostsupdater` plugin.

+## Bootstrapping

+Each environment will be created under `environment/` directory and a common inventory file will be created under `common_playbooks/`.
+That inventory file will contain the VMs you created.
+The group name of the VMs will be the same as the environment name.

+Since environments and common inventory varies in each user, both are added to .gitignore.
+This makes the repo clean by avoiding changes that are not related to the code.

 ## Networking

 Each thay will VM created will consist of 2 network interfaces - the first is